intuitive eating for teens title image

 8. Give Your Teens More Independence Around Food

-In addition to trusting your kids to know how much to eat, trust them to know what and when to eat.
-As your teens become more independent in life it makes sense that their eating will become more independent too.
-While you are still responsible for stocking the pantry and offering regular meals, trust that they can make their snacks and meals too.
+In addition to trusting your kids to know how much to eat, trust them to know what to eat and when.
+As your teens become more independent in life, it makes sense that their eating will become more independent too.
+While you are still responsible for stocking the pantry and providing regular meals, trust that they can make their own snacks and meals, too.
 Likewise, give them the freedom to choose their meals outside of the home.

 9. Speak About Food with Curiosity, not Criticism

 Resist the urge to criticize–or even comment on–your teen’s food choices.
-So maybe they had pizza and ice cream before their soccer game and ended up with a stomach ache.
+So maybe they had pizza and ice cream before their soccer game and ended up with a stomachache.
 Chances are they will make this connection on their own and may even ask you for guidance.
-If you feel the need to comment do so with curiosity and non-judgment.
-You can also offer neutral suggestions, for instance, when it comes to sports nutrition you can print out a list of pre-sport snack ideas that they could look over for ideas.
+If you feel the need to comment, do so with curiosity and non-judgment.
+You can also offer neutral suggestions; for instance, for sports nutrition, you can print a list of pre-sport or post-workout snack ideas for them to review.

 11. Practice Body Appreciation